6 steps and tips to get the best coffee from your drip coffee maker

 How does a drip coffee maker work?

-If you are using a drip coffee machine with a filter cone, you will certainly need an unused paper filter or a cleaned gold filter.
-For other supplies, check the coffee supplies page, first!
+If you are using a drip coffee machine with a filter cone, you will certainly need a fresh unused paper coffee filter or a cleaned gold filter.
+For other supplies, check the our coffee supplies download checklist!
 Once done, come right back!

 Step 1: Measure once, measure twice